wrightrocket/modes/README.md

 A bash script to view the compressed archive files showing the symbolic permissions.

 ## Notes
-* Both scripts should be run with root privileges
+* modes.sh and modes-cleanup scripts should be run with root privileges
 * If run as non-root user, then some files or directories will not be created
 * Error output from touch and mkdir commands is discarded with 2> /dev/null
 * 4096 files and 4096 directores should be created if run as the root user